wanjohiryan/Quantifi/README.md

 # Quantifi
-Peer to peer social networking app, built on top of the Pi network.
+A peer to peer social-networking app, built on top of the Pi network.

+#Why?💁🏾‍♂️
-Much like Bittorrent meets Bitcoin,not only to combat piracy but also offer free downloadable media to the mass.
+This is to not only combat piracy but also keep media free to the mass, much like Bittorrent meets Bitcoin,